UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 Our journey building the Guide Dog Robocar was filled with challenges that tested our problem-solving skills and determination.
 Each setback became a learning opportunity, though some came at the most inconvenient times.

 **Open CV Setup Crash**
+Due to long time for Open CV installation, we connected Jetson to the home wifi, but the connection was still unstable.
+The jetson always got disconnected half way of the installation, so we had to rerun the process again and again.
+Out team number woke up at midnight and found it had broken down with 83% finished!
+Eventually at the sixth attempt, Open CV was installed successfully on the Jetson, but it took us nearly a whole day to accomplish this task.

 **GPS Module Headaches**
 During our GPS navigation implementation, we constantly battled with PID tuning.
 Due to the swollen battery and unstable VESC, which we found after the race, every time we finally realized to finish one lap, the second lap for verification always went into crash.
 We are unable to find a value which really worked well at a relatively high speed.
 To make matters worse, our GPS modules kept experiencing cable connection issues, causing intermittent failures that made debugging a nightmare.